 Have you noticed that I’ve been sharing a lot of Instant Pot recipes lately?
 I try to switch things up here on the blog but the truth is that I use this appliance all. the. time.

 Serve this goat curry over rice or with Indian flatbread.
-If you like this goat curry then you will love my Kerala goat pepper fry which is in my Indian Instant Pot cookbook!
-Enjoy!Print
+And if you like this goat curry then you will love my Kerala goat pepper fry!Print

 - 1 tablespoon coconut oil